Croatia may issue 15-year domestic bond in early July

-ZAGREB, June 30 Croatia is considering issuing a 15-year domestic bond indexed to the euro in early July, a source at one of the arrangers said on Friday.
+ZAGREB, June 30 (Reuters) - Croatia is considering issuing a 15-year domestic bond indexed to the euro in early July, a source at one of the arrangers said on Friday.

 "The bond would be denominated in the national kuna currency, but indexed to the euro exchange rate...
 The information about when the books would be opened may be provided as early as next week," the arranger said.